pfheatwole/thesis/source/canopy_geometry.rst

 ..
 Why not use existing wing modeling tools?

-Most wing modelling programs assume that a complete specification of the wing geometry is available, which is not true for commercial paraglider wings.
+Existing wing modelling programs assume that a complete specification of the wing geometry is available, which is not true for commercial paraglider wings.
 User manuals provide valuable summary information, but the majority of the wing structure is unspecified.
 Generating an approximate canopy geometry from basic